telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

         <%: Html.Kendo().AutoComplete()
             .Name("productAutoComplete")
-            .DataTextField("ProductName") //Specifies which property of the Product to be used by the autocomplete as a text.
+            .DataTextField("ProductName") //Specify which property of the Product to be used by the autocomplete as a text.
             .DataSource(source =>
             {
                 source.Custom()
                       .ServerFiltering(true)
-                      .Type("aspnetmvc-ajax") //Set this type if you want to use DataSourceRequest and ToDataSourceResult instances
+                      .Type("aspnetmvc-ajax") //Set this type if you want to use DataSourceRequest and ToDataSourceResult instances.
                       .Transport(transport =>
                       {
                           transport.Read("GetProducts", "Home");
                       })
                       .Schema(schema =>
                       {
-                          schema.Data("Data") //define the [data](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-schema.data) option
+                          schema.Data("Data") //Define the [data](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-schema.data) option.
-                                .Total("Total"); //define the [total](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-schema.total) option
+                                .Total("Total"); //Define the [total](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-schema.total) option.
                       });
             })
         %>